ryardley/pdsl/README.md

 #### Why did you write this?

 @ryardley had a need for it when filtering on events in an app working with [ts-bus](https://github.com/ryardley/ts-bus).
 He also wanted to learn how to create a compiler from scratch.

+#### Why would I ever use this?

+We think PDSL is a great addition to the JavaScript language and hope you feel that way too.
+If there is something stopping you from wanting to use this in your projects we would like to know so [let us know about it here](https://github.com/ryardley/pdsl/issues/new) - perhaps we can fix your problem or prioritize it in our roadmap!

+We don't know what's in your head and we want to make libraries that help more people get the most out of programming.

 #### How does this work?